adamfletcherUK/online-dashboard/content/home/home_intro.md

 Welcome to my Streamlit site!

-I am an enthusiastic Data Scientist with experience in both academic and business settings, I am an avid tinkerer and love sports.
+I am a Data Scientist, former Cancer Researcher and general Geek.

+I have data science experience in both business and academic settings, check out the Case Studies and Education tabs for more information, or below for a quick overview.